joomengine/jcb-documentation/082-New-Placeholders-Feature.md

 ### Accessing the Manager

 1. In JCB, navigate to **Placeholders** in the admin menu.
-2. You’ll see a list of existing placeholders.
-If you’ve imported components, some may already be defined; otherwise, the list will be empty.
+2. You'll see a list of existing placeholders.
+If you've imported components, some may already be defined; otherwise, the list will be empty.

 ### Creating a New Placeholder